DEFRA/epr-backend-journey-tests/README.md

 ### Running the tests against environments locally

 You can also run the tests against environments locally.
-This can be achieved by supplying the ENVIRONMENT variable.
+This can be achieved by supplying both the `ENVIRONMENT` and `X_API_KEY` variables.

+First, you will need to generate your `X_API_KEY` to use.
+Follow the [CDP README](https://portal.cdp-int.defra.cloud/documentation/how-to/developer-api-key.md) for more information.

 Ensure ZAP docker container is running and the proxy of your choice is running.